DeathByThermodynamics/HOI4-Map-Editor/README.md

 ![alt text](https://github.com/DeathByThermodynamics/HOI4-Map-Editor/blob/master/preview2.jpg)

 After it finishes, you `start` and then `generate map` in order to render the map with the editor.
+I plan on creating a separate window for generating the map, so be aware that for now, clicking generate map again after the map has loading will crash the application.

-## Current GUI
+## Current Functions
+# GUI and Functions
 ![alt text](https://github.com/DeathByThermodynamics/HOI4-Map-Editor/blob/master/hoi4editorpreview.png)

 Currently, the editor can: